 In partnership with Shared Services Architecture

-DTL has partnered with public sector specialist Shared Services Architecture (SSA) in response to growing demand for collaborative working to create a collaborative leadership training programme for middle managers.
+Develop Training has partnered with public sector specialist Shared Services Architecture (SSA) in response to growing demand for collaborative working to create a collaborative leadership training programme for middle managers.
 The introductory event in Derby on Tuesday 18 September will give delegates a taste of the full programme.

 Equip managers to manage collaborative projects